l2v6f/l2v6f/README.md

 My name is Laura Fernandes, currently I'm studing to be a computer scientist at Universidade Católica de Brasília 👨‍🎓💻.
 I have been working with progaming since 2020 🧠, about me:

-- 🔬 Looking for knowledge in the AI, DevOps and Data Science.
+- 🔬 Looking for knowledge in Data Science and AI.
-- 👨‍💼 Working as a intern at Banco Central do Brasil
+- 👨‍💼 Working as a intern at IBM
-- 🌱 Currently learning the languages: Python, R and Java
+- 🌱 Currently learning the languages: Python and R.
 - 🤔 Hard study in the frameworks/librarys:
   - Pandas
   - Flask, FastAPI, Django